A mini moment on 'My Morning Rituals'

 My job is 95% organisation and logistics and I need to be super organised.
 I have very detailed ‘to do’ lists, I am a creature of habit and have always done them on Word, one for each project I am working on plus a ‘general to do’.
 They have absolutely every detail related to that project and I constantly update them all throughout my day.

-On Sunday evenings or Monday mornings I plan what I want to achieve that week and then each morning, after my routine, I break that down into micro-steps of how I will actually get the ultimate goal done on that day, I do this in a journal and tick off (super satisfying) as I go along.
+On Sunday evenings or Monday mornings I plan what I want to achieve that week and then each morning when I sit at my desk I break that down into micro-steps of how I will actually get the ultimate goal done on that day, I do this in a journal and tick off (super satisfying) as I go along.

-Do you have a rituals?
+Do you have any rituals?
 I would love to hear more xo